 The starting point for the transformation of banking is to become a trusted financial services advisor, in Accenture’s view.
 Many banks and credit unions take consumer trust for granted, in part because as insured and regulated institutions, people know that their money is safe.
 But trust goes far beyond that.

-A Bain & Company survey found that 54% of consumers globally trust at least one big tech company more than banks in general, and 29% trust at least one tech company more than their own primary bank.
+A Bain & Company survey found that 54% of banking consumers globally trust at least one big tech company more than banks in general, and 29% trust at least one tech company more than their own primary bank.
 Figures in the U.S. are a little better, but clearly this marks a significant shift and a challenge for financial marketers.

 “Banking must become a “thoroughly modern machine that offers speed, convenience and simplicity in real time on the customer’s preferred channels.”